-A personal passport is a summary document of all the most important information about your child which can be shared with any adult caring for them or working with them so they can support your child in the best way possible: for example, your child’s teacher, childminder or guide/scout leader.
+A personal passport is a summary document of all the most important information about your child.
+It can be shared with any adult caring for them or working with them so they can support your child in the best way possible.
+This might be your child’s teacher, childminder or guide/scout leader.

 Parents use them to share the most important information about their child and make sure they have a positive experience, whatever they’re doing.

 - how they communicate - for example, British Sign Language (BSL)

 - how to get their attention - for example, waving at them

 - what they can and cannot hear - for example, they can hear speech, but only in a quiet room